andreapavoni/cash_cli/README.md

 ## TODO

-- [ ] write a better README with some fancy example output
+- [x] write a better README with some fancy example output
 - [ ] Basic features + ideas/iterations
   - [x] record withdraw
   - [x] record deposit
+    - [ ] use normal price, not cents
   - [x] list records (by month and/or category)
     - [ ] set month and/or year from-to ranges (maybe -M and -Y?)
   - [x] report stats (by month and/or category)